fusionfabric/dataclassification/README.md

 app_name="Enter the name of your product or application" ce=RunClassificationEngine(productDirectory,app_name)
 ```
 Following the run, you wil be able to view the results in the product directory itself.
-Already classified versions of the sample swagger files and Generated Dictionary have been uploaded for comparison.
+Already classified versions of the sample swagger files have been uploaded for comparison [here](https://github.com/fusionfabric/ffdc-data-classification-engine/tree/main/samples/classified%20swaggers%20for%20reference).